gedeschaines/CS206_2017_Ludobots/README.md

 ### Notes

+1. The rationale for providing Python 2 compatible CS206 2017 Ludobots Pyrosim projects source to be executed in a Python 2 environment is to preserve historical context, and allow simple means for specifying and enforcing a Python 3 compatibility requirement to restrict installation and utilization of this project's source code.
-1. Deliverable work products for most of the CS206 Ludobots Pyrosim projects include an engineering diagram depicting a notional robot design, and as such the free software diagramming tool [**Dia**](https://wiki.gnome.org/Apps(2f)Dia.html) was used to create engineering diagram PNG image 'eng_drawing.png' files exported from a single 'eng_drawing.dia' worksheet by utilizing **Dia** layering capabilities.
+2. Deliverable work products for most of the CS206 Ludobots Pyrosim projects include an engineering diagram depicting a notional robot design, and as such the free software diagramming tool [**Dia**](https://wiki.gnome.org/Apps(2f)Dia.html) was used to create engineering diagram PNG image 'eng_drawing.png' files exported from a single 'eng_drawing.dia' worksheet by utilizing **Dia** layering capabilities.
-2. For projects with screenshot or graph plot image work products, the associated program incorporates automatic generation of the image when possible.
+3. For projects with screenshot or graph plot image work products, the associated program incorporates automatic generation of the image when possible.
-3. If present, refer to a project's README file for development and execution details not explicitly addressed in the Ludobots Pyrosim project instructions provided at the corresponding Reddit web page (see Reddit links section above).
+4. If present, refer to a project's README file for development and execution details not explicitly addressed in the Ludobots Pyrosim project instructions provided at the corresponding Reddit web page (see Reddit links section above).